altruios/namshubettulpa/public/namshubettuple/the-plan.md

 {
 ~Kent watched the syringes brought to the center of the room~ "AG_T::We have only this much made today."
-"RG:_T::Getting production up to scale takes some time" ~In the corner the man with the shaven head watched~ ~Kent kept him in the corner of his eye~
+"RG:_T::Getting production up to scale takes some time."
+~In the corner the man with the shaven head watched~ ~Kent kept him in the corner of his eye~
-'I am at the right hand side'
+~As he watched the circle of people he realized something~ 'I am at the right hand side'
-~despite the circle gathering Kent sensed the head of this gathering~ 'From the entrances and exits - seats watching everything creating a power imbalance' ~And kent watched that man in the corner~
+~despite it's circular nature Kent sensed the head of this gathering~ 'From the entrances and exits - seats watching everything creating a power imbalance' ~And kent watched that man in the corner~
-~That man was scanning the room, interested in the others more than him~ "RG::Real power - chemically accessed"
+~That man was scanning the room, interested in the others more than kent~ "RG::Real power - chemically accessed"
 'Okay - bad ideas out of the way - probably should not run' 'Even if you get a hold of that syringe'